Celeo/Preston/README.md

 ### Resuming authentication

-If your app uses scopes, it'll return a `refresh_token` alongside the `access_token`.
+If your app uses scopes, it'll receive a `refresh_token` alongside the `access_token`.
 The access token, per usual, only lasts 20 minutes before it expires.
 In this situation, the refresh token can be used to get a *new* access token.
 If your Preston instance has a refresh token, this will be done automatically when the access token expires.

 You can also get this refresh token from the Preston instance with `token = preston.refresh_token`.
 This can be then stored somewhere (securely) and used again later by